uncledamfee/hashish/README.md

 Usage
 -----
 hashish creates a file with hash sums of the found binary files located in the working directory.

-If working directory has escalated privledges, use sudo :
+If working directory has escalated privledges, use

 	$ sudo hashish [option]